Buda vs Pest – A Complete Guide

 Budapest, Hungary

 Buda and Pest began to form, independently, in the 12thcentury.
 Buda on the west bank, Pest on the east bank.
 They were completely separated by the Danube River until 1840 when the Szechenyi Chain Bridge was built to bridge the two cities together.
-By the time they had become one – Budapest, the city was an insignificant town mostly under the control of Vienna.
+By the time they had become one in 1873, the city was officially known as Budapest.
+At the time, it was an insignificant town mostly under the control of Vienna.
 But, by the end of the 19th century, Budapest had become a powerhouse in Europe.

 Present Day Budapest, Hungary